Basic Information for Defendants

 IF YOU ARE A VICTIM (COMPLAINANT), THE DISTRICT ATTORNEY'S OFFICE HAS PREPARED

-The ODA Trials to Watch page provides you with a list of the most interesting jury
+Trials to Watch that provided interested citizens with a list of the most intriguing jury

 trials currently taking place at the Harris County Criminal Justice Center.